-The alg (algorithm) header parameter identifies a cryptographic algorithm used to secure the JWS.
-The recipient MUST reject the JWS if the alg value does not represent a supported algorithm, or if there is not a key for use with that algorithm associated with the party that digitally signed or MACed the content. alg values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
-The alg value is a case sensitive string containing a StringOrURI value.
-Use of this header parameter is REQUIRED.
-This header parameter MUST be understood by implementations.
+The alg (algorithm) Header Parameter identifies the cryptographic algorithm used to secure the JWS.
+The signature, MAC, or plaintext value is not valid if the alg value does not represent a supported algorithm, or if there is not a key for use with that algorithm associated with the party that digitally signed or MACed the content. alg values should either be registered in the IANA JSON Web Signature and Encryption Algorithms registry defined in [JWA] or be a value that contains a Collision-Resistant Name.
+The alg value is a case-sensitive string containing a StringOrURI value.
+This Header Parameter MUST be present and

+MUST be understood and processed by implementations.

-A list of defined alg values can be found in the IANA JSON Web Signature and Encryption Algorithms registry [JWA]; the initial contents of this registry are the values defined in Section 3.1 of the JSON Web Algorithms (JWA) [JWA] specification.
+A list of defined alg values for this use can be found in the IANA JSON Web Signature and Encryption Algorithms registry defined in [JWA]; the initial contents of this registry are the values defined in Section 3.1 of the JSON Web Algorithms (JWA) [JWA] specification.